mang/mpdc/README.md

         -V, --version                    print version
         -h, --help                       display this help screen

 If present, the client also reads the file ~/.mpdcrc for configuration.
 The file should be in standard unix config format, as key="value".
-Accepted keys and values are
+Accepted keys and values
+are:

     track_selection       = toptracks|related|genres|list_genres
     playlist_position     = replace|end